tomxue/ReSampler/README.md

 **--showStages** : show details about the parameters used for each conversion stage.

-**--noTempFile** : disable the use of a temporary file during conversion
+**--noTempFile** : disable the creation of a temporary file during conversion.
+(By default, a temp file is created, conatining intermediate conversion results in floating-point format.
+The temp file is used to facilitate fast gain adjustment when clipping is detected, and is deleted after the output file has been written.
+If the creation of a temp file is disabled, the entire conversion needs to be performed again if clipping is detected.)

 #### Example